phueb/BabyBERTa/README.md

 - 2020 (Spring): The BabyBERT project grew out of the BabySRL project led by Cynthia Fisher, Dan Roth, Michael Connor and Yael Gertner, whose published work is available [here](https://www.aclweb.org/anthology/W08-2111/).
-Having found little benefit for joint SRL and MLM training of a custom (smaller in size) version of BERT, a new line of research into BERT's success on syntactic task was begun.
+Having found little benefit for joint SRL and MLM training of a custom (smaller in size) version of BERT, a new line of research into BERT's success on syntactic tasks was begun.
+This led to the development of a model that is more similar to RoBERTa than BERT.

 ## Probing for syntactic knowledge